oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 2. The BFF manages OAuth access and refresh tokens, making them inaccessible by the JavaScript application
 3. The BFF proxies all requests to a resource server, augmenting them with the correct access token before forwarding them to the resource server

 If an attacker is able to execute malicious code within the JavaScript application, the application architecture is able to withstand most of the payload scenarios discussed before.
 Since tokens are only available to the BFF, there are no tokens available to extract from JavaScript (Payload {{payload-single-theft}} and {{payload-persistent-theft}}).
 The BFF is a confidential client, which prevents the attacker from running a new flow within the browser (Payload {{payload-new-flow}}).
-Since the malicious JavaScript code still runs within the application's execution context, the attacker is able to send requests to the BFF from within the user's browser (Payload {{payload-proxy}}).
+Since the malicious JavaScript code still runs within the application's origin, the attacker is able to send requests to the BFF from within the user's browser (Payload {{payload-proxy}}).

 ### Application Architecture